jlandonedwards/AutoPlaylistContinuation/README.md

 ## Dataset

 Spotify has produced the Million Playlist Dataset .
-This data can be obtained by signing up for the[ aicrowd competition ](https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge),and download the zips conatined  within the Resources tab.
+This data can be obtained by signing up for the [aicrowd competition](https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge),and download the zips contained  within the Resources tab.

 ## Directory Structure

 The scripts read inputs by default based on the following organization of files.

-1. Unzip the file spotify_million_playlist_dataset.zip and move all the files located within [] to the folder **data/**
+1. Unzip the file spotify_million_playlist_dataset.zip and move all the files located within  **spotify_million_playlist_dataset/data/** to the folder **data/**
-2. Unzip the the file spotify_million_playlist_dataset_challenge.zip  and move the file located within [] to the folder **challenge_data/**
+2. Unzip the the file spotify_million_playlist_dataset_challenge.zip  and move the file  **spotify_million_playlist_dataset_challenge/challenge_set.json** to the folder **challenge_data/**.

 ## Data Preprocessing